kstateome/lti-attendance/INSTALL.md

 Note: The example commands install Wildfly in your home directory and startup Wildfly in standalone mode.
 In preparation of this installation, setup an Oracle database and a dedicated schema and user for use with this application.
+This guide assumes you are working on a unix-ish environment with command line tools like `curl`, `vim` and `unzip` available.

 1. Download Wildfly 8.2.0
     * You can see a list of available versions for download at this URL -- http://wildfly.org/downloads/